katzfuss-group/batram/README.md

 ## Getting Started

-For a quick introduction to the package, see the [getting-started notebook](notebooks/getting-started.ipynb) in the `notebooks` folder.
+For a quick introduction to the package, see the [getting-started notebook](notebooks/tutorial-mf.ipynb) in the `notebooks` folder.
 It covers key topics such as data preprocessing, model fitting, model evaluation, and posterior sampling.

-## How to contribute?

-1. install the package with the additional dependencies for development using `pip install -e .[dev,docs]`
-2. before pushing on `main` or a PR, run `pre-commit run --all-files` and ensure that all tests pass by running `pytest`.
-3. before pushing on `main` or merging a PR, make sure the code is well documented and covered by tests.

-The documentenation can be viewed while editing the code using `mkdocs serve`.

 ## Acknowledgements